Vaginal Discharge in Pregnancy

 - Cervical polyp, Cervical Erosion : Bleeding can also occur from cervical erosion or polyps but are somewhat uncommon in later pregnancy.

-Infections Causing Increased Vaginal Discharge in Pregnancy
+Vaginal Discharge with Itching in Pregnancy

 - Trichomonas vaginalis: The trichomonas vaginalis organism can be identified in as many as 20 % of all pregnant women.
 But it is usually dormant in most cases.
 Infections causing the typical symptoms of itching, irritation and foamy discharge is comparatively less during pregnancy.
 It is diagnosed by examining fresh vaginal secretions under a microscope.
 The organism shows up as a tiny pear-shaped body with a tail and active movements.